Aliases for SLC22A5 Gene

 SLC22A5 (Solute Carrier Family 22 Member 5) is a Protein Coding gene.
 Diseases associated with SLC22A5 include Carnitine Deficiency, Systemic Primary and Visceral Steatosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Phospholipase D signaling pathway.
-GO annotations related to this gene include PDZ domain binding and symporter activity.
+Among its related pathways are Phospholipase D signaling pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and symporter activity.
 An important paralog of this gene is SLC22A4.

 UniProtKB/Swiss-Prot for SLC22A5 Gene